kylehadam/Task-Management-Application-Capstone-/README.md

 ## **Pending Features**
 1. **Enhanced Analytics**:
-   - Weekly and monthly summaries for task trends.
+   - Weekly and monthly summaries for task trends, leveraging **Recharts** for data visualization.
+   - Interactive filtering by date ranges or task types to provide deeper insights.
+   - Drill-down capabilities to view task completion details for specific periods.

 2. **Styling**:
-   - Ensure full responsiveness and refine UI/UX.
+   - Ensure full responsiveness across all devices, including mobile and tablet screens.
+   - Refine UI/UX for a seamless user experience:
+     - Consistent component styling.
+     - Improved typography and spacing.
+   - Introduce a **Dark Mode** feature with a toggle for user preference.

 3. **API Enhancements**:
-   - Add support for bulk task operations (e.g., deleting or updating multiple tasks).
+   - Add support for bulk task operations, such as deleting or updating multiple tasks simultaneously.
+   - Implement efficient pagination for large task lists.
+   - Extend error handling for better user feedback during API failures.

+4. **Testing and Error Handling**:
+   - Fix the two broken tests and aim for comprehensive test coverage across components and API integrations.
+   - Add error boundaries in React to gracefully handle unexpected crashes.
+   - Enhance form validation with real-time feedback for better user input experience.

+5. **Task Collaboration**:
+   - Introduce task sharing features:
+     - Assign tasks to collaborators.
+     - Enable sharing tasks via links or email.
+   - Explore real-time collaboration features for task updates.

+6. **Dashboard Functionality**:
+   - Implement the planned dashboard to provide users with a quick overview of task progress.
+   - Use **Recharts** for detailed data visualization and trend analysis.
+   - Allow customization of displayed metrics and dashboard layout.

+7. **Performance Improvements**:
+   - Optimize app performance with lazy loading for routes and components.
+   - Implement Service Workers to enable offline access and faster loading times for frequently accessed data.
+   - Analyze and reduce bundle sizes for quicker initial loads.

 ---